halprin/grpc-streaming-example/README.md

 1. `brew install protoc-gen-go-grpc`

 Create the protobuf service.
-See `stream_service.proto`
+See `stream_service.proto`.

+Then you compile it using the make file.